Cognitive, Intrapersonal, and Interpersonal Competencies, according to learning scientists,

 (National Research Council 2012).

-Okay, so first we first addressed that writing is thinking.
-Writers have held this to be a truism for eons.
+Okay, so writing is thinking.
 Nothing helps develop your cognitive competencies so much as working through a complicated problem in writing (or using mathematical symbols or musical symbols to solve math or musical scores).
 Regarding cognitive competencies, we explored how it’s useful to distinguish declarative knowledge from procedural knowledge.

 Second, we affirmed the role of intrapersonal competencies.
 Writing is invariably challenging and emotionally exhausting.
 Other people and life experience may endeavor to wear you down.
 Invariably writers face adversity (e.g., the difficulty of expressing complex concepts, expressing ideas in ways readers can understand, and dealing with the negativity of critics).
 Hence, we have argued you should embrace your birthright: